-English Studies 12 (Graduation Requirement)
+English Studies 12

-Required Course 4 Credits Pre-requisite: Language Arts 11
+May be used as a required course 4 Credits Pre-requisite: Language Arts 11

 The required English Studies 12 course builds upon and extends students' previous learning experiences in English 10 and 11 courses.
 It is designed for all students and provides them with opportunities to refine their ability to communicate effectively in a variety of contexts and to think critically and creatively about the uses of language, explore texts and literature from a variety of sources, in multiple modes, reflective of diverse worldviews.
 Students will deepen their understanding of themselves and others in a changing world.
 Students compose a variety of written responses, including expository, synthesis and literary analysis essays.